Accredited Italian Classes in San Diego

 Workload and Grading

-Accredited classes require at least 2 hours of homework per week (compared to 30 minutes to 1 hour for lower levels).
+Accredited classes require at least 2 hours of homework per week, compared with 30 minutes to 1 hour for lower levels.
 Students should plan accordingly.

-Grading is more structured: students will join our Google Classroom, submit weekly homework for grading, and take tests via Google Forms during class (with camera on).
+Grading is more structured: students will join our Google Classroom, submit weekly homework for grading, and take tests via Google Forms during class.
 Final grades are based on homework, tests, and class participation.

 Parents receive grade reports four times a year.
 For public high school students in San Diego Unified or San Dieguito, January and June reports are also sent to the high school for transcript inclusion.